 Pray that God will intercede in the lives of the vast number of military families torn by separation and divorce.

-Pray for continued strength and good health for Jim.
+Pray for continued strength and good health.

 Praise God for His faithfulness through more than 50 years of ministry.